GitHver/nixisotemp/readme.md

 # Installation ISO

 > [!IMPORTANT]
-> Even if you already have a Working NixOS system it can still be valuable to read through the following section, as it goes over *Disko* and user management.
-Otherwise, skip to [Configuration](#configuration).
+> If you already have a working nix config, simply edit the files according to instructions and then build the repository and skip to the [Configuration](#configuration) chapter.

 ### Installing the ISO